-- Navigate to the Formulas > Prometheus Exporters tab, and set these parameters in the Node Exporter section: - ° Check the Enabled box to enable the node exporter. - In the Arguments field, type any customized arguments for this exporter.
+- 1. Navigate to the Formulas > Prometheus Exporters tab, and set these parameters in the Node Exporter section: - ° Check the Enabled box to enable the node exporter. - In the Arguments field, type any customized arguments for this exporter.
 For example, --web.listen-address=":9100". - 2.
 In the Apache Exporter section: - ° Check the Enabled box to enable the Apache exporter. - In the Arguments field, type any customized arguments for this exporter.
 For example, --telemetry.address=":9117". - 3.
-In the Postgres Exporter section: - ° Check the Enabled box to enable the PostreSQL exporter. - ° In the Data source Name field, type the name of the data source to use. - In the Arguments field, type any customized arguments for this exporter.
+In the Postgres Exporter section:

+- ° Check the Enabled box to enable the PostreSQL exporter. - ° In the Data source Name field, type the name of the data source to use. - In the Arguments field, type any customized arguments for this exporter.
 For example, --web.listen-address=":9187". - 4.
+In the TLS section: - Check the Enabled box to enable the secure configuration. - ° In the CA Certificate field, type the path to the Certificate Authority certificate. - ° In the Server Certificate field, type the path to the TLS server certificate. - In the Server Key field, type the path to the TLS server key. - 5.
 Click [Save Formula] to save your configuration.